jeremylscott/sql-1-afternoon/README.md

 ### Instructions

 1. List all Employee first and last names only that live in Calgary.

+SELECT FirstName, LastName FROM Employee
+WHERE City = 'Calgary';

 2. Find the first and last name and birthdate for the youngest employee.

+SELECT FirstName,LastName,MAX(BirthDate) FROM Employee;

 3. Find the first and last name and birthdate for the oldest employee.

+SELECT FirstName,LastName,MIN(BirthDate) FROM Employee;

 4. Find everyone that reports to Nancy Edwards (Use the ReportsTo column).
    * You will need to query the employee table to find the Id for Nancy Edwards

+   SELECT * FROM Employee
+   WHERE ReportsTo = 2;

 5. Count how many people live in Lethbridge.

+SELECT COUNT(City = 'Lethbridge') FROM Employee;

 ### Solution